Get Started with the Lightning App Builder

 Here’s a sneak peek at one of the pages you’re going to build.

 The structure of a Lightning page adapts for the device it’s viewed on.
 The template you choose when creating the page controls how it displays on a given device.
 The Lightning page’s template divides the page into regions.

 A Lightning component is a compact, configurable, and reusable element that you can add to a Lightning page in the Lightning App Builder.

 - Standard components are Lightning components built by Salesforce.

 - Custom components are Lightning components that you or someone else have created.
 You can configure custom Lightning components to work in Lightning App Builder.

 - The AppExchange provides a marketplace for Lightning components.
 You can find packages containing components already configured and ready to use in the Lightning App Builder.

 - When you’re working on a Lightning page, the header shows you its label, and contains a Pages list where you can see the last 10 pages that you modified.
 You can also return to Setup without saving or to view more help for the Lightning App Builder.

 - If you’re editing an app, the header also shows the app name and contains an App Settings tab where you can configure the app’s options such as branding, navigation, and the utility bar.
-In an app context, the Pages list shows all active Lightning pages associated with the current app, including record and app pages assigned to the app, and all Home pages that are assigned to a profile.
+In an app context, the Pages list shows all active Lightning pages associated with the current app.

 - Toolbar (2)